aboutcoders/job-bundle/README.md

 ## ToDo:

 ### Stable release:
-- Explain in installation instructions that it is necessary to define a custom environment for the queue agents
 - Finalize the REST-API
 - Improve configurability
 - Deliver Logs over API as array (nice for formatting) or one big string (current implementation)?